 It can be done by travelers in motorhomes, camping cars, RVs and tents.

-My experience is with a tent, which can be sometimes more challenging then being in a van.
+My experience is with a motorbike + tent, which can be sometimes more challenging than being in a van.

 But as I travel by motorbike, that is my best option to sleep outdoors + I love it!

-There is no comparison between staying in a closed and regulated area so called ‘camping’ and spend the night in a open area, waking up to the spectacle of a supposedly stunning view you have personally chosen on the go, eventually near the beach or a lake or just a place in a complete peaceful environment.
+There is no comparison between staying in a closed and regulated area as in regular campings and spend the night in a open area.
+Waking up to the spectacle of a stunning view you have personally chosen on the go, eventually near the beach, lake, river or just a place in a complete peaceful environment has no price.

 For sure you have to LOVE untouched nature and be easygoing.

 Anyway, let’s say you better are a bit passionate about it!

 Sometimes can be a little difficult to find the place, most of all if you are tired or/and is getting late.